faisaldarbar/faisaldarbar.github.io/_tabs/about.md

 Beyond my tech interests, I'm nurturing my creative side, aspiring to be a videographer.
 I'm honing my shooting skills on an APSC camera and mastering editing and color grading with DaVinci Resolve.
 My goal is to become a versatile content creator who combines business acumen with storytelling through video.

 Let's connect and explore how we can collaborate or share insights in tech, business, or creative endeavors.
+Thanks..

 ### MY CERTIFICATIONS